 There are times a purebred cat has no papers, this may be because they came from an unregistered breeder or they have been lost when the cat has been rehomed.
 I recently adopted two Tonkinese cats from the RSPCA.
 The owners surrendered them due to a chance in circumstances.
 I don’t have their papers or much history.
 They look like Tonkinese, but I cannot be 100% sure because they have no pedigree and very little history.
 No cat show would allow me to show these cats as Tonkinese.

-The incidence of non-papered breeds in pet shops does seem to be declining, but it was once quite common to see kittens for sale in pet shops which were listed as purebred.
+The incidence of non-papered breeds in pet shops has declined a lot over the past twenty years due to early desexing.
+Some pet shops still sell entire cats.
 These kittens usually come from three sources.
 Kitten mills, which produce kittens en-masse, backyard breeders or registered breeders who offload kittens to pet shops without papers.
 Most cat councils prohibit their members from selling kittens to pet shops, so when it does occur, the breeder’s name is not provided to the new kitten buyers.
 The problem is, without papers, it is impossible to know if what you are paying a lot of money for is in fact purebred.